hackiftekhar/IQListKit/README.md

 #### - `func tableView(_ tableView: UITableView, leadingSwipeActionsConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfiguration?`
 #### - `func tableView(_ tableView: UITableView, trailingSwipeActionsConfigurationForRowAt indexPath: IndexPath) -> UISwipeActionsConfiguration?`
 #### - `func tableView(_ tableView: UITableView, editActionsForRowAt indexPath: IndexPath) -> [UITableViewRowAction]?`
 Well, this method also mostly return values based on the cell and it's model, we have moved these configurations to cell.
-This is part of the **IQCellActionsProvider** protocol and you can override the default behaviour.
+This is part of the **IQCellActionsProvider** protocol and we can override the default behaviour.

 ```swift
 class UserCell: UITableViewCell, IQModelableCell {